alexaulbach/RadarTracker/README.md

 Depending on that the trains are scanned by different radars in different intervalls with different methods.

 ### more Ideas
-- Stationary and mobile tracker instead of tracker for each entity.
-Stationary will scan only non-moving entities.
-Mobile vice versa.
+- Static tracker: This scans every 30 seconds all vehicles, that are not moving, including trains.
+- Immovable property: This radar scans once in a minute like real radar:
+ It rotates with small degrees per second and scans chunks up to a distance of 2500 tiles, that have some buildings of your property on it.
+This takes a lot of energy, depending on the distance!
 - Cars: Scan large area in front of car if moving, scan only every 10 secs and small area if standing.
-- Train-stops: Scan only every 10 (?) secs.
+- Train-stops: Scan only every 30 (?) secs.
 - Tracker can scan only vehicles in range (I think to 2500 tiles radius, which is quite big).
 This needs to introduce to bind trains to trackers.
 - The more trains a tracker needs to scan then, the slower it will refresh.
 - Research each tracker-type on it's own (bring back research for train-tracker after rail-tech).